Convert anything, at global scale.

 Why convert VC-1 to CAF?

-Convert to CAF when working inside Apple audio pipelines, especially for long recordings, app assets, sound libraries, or technical workflows that benefit from Core Audio compatibility.
+Choose CAF as target when working inside Apple audio pipelines, especially for long recordings, app assets, sound libraries, or technical workflows that benefit from Core Audio compatibility.

 What changes when converting VC-1 to CAF?